...

 Example 2:

 The football club that you manage has been performing poorly in the league.
-Usually, a manager would blame the ability of its players.
+Usually, a manager would blame the ability of their players.

 On the other hand, analytical thinking will allow you to break down the available match data and understand the weaknesses of the players that might be causing the poor performance.